- Home

 Mood lamp: This 7 week module provides an introduction to both Resistant Materials and Electronics, combining features from both to create a Mood lamp that has a rainbow LED feature controlled by a light dependent resistor.
 Pupils will learn about the properties of materials, how to cut, file and finish Pine, laser engrave acrylic as well as how to populate and solder a circuit and health and safety.

 Spike Prime Robotics: This 7 week module introduces students to Robotics.
-In conjunction with BAE systems and Raising Robots, All Hallows has developed a problem solving robotics challenge called Earthquake rescue.
-Through the assembly and programming of a Lego Spike Prime robot kits, students have the opportunity to investigate key Technology, Computing and Geographical principles such as problem solving, motion, gears, sensors, Scratch, plate tectonics and more.
-Students learn to adapt their robots to be able to complete tasks and solve real world problems in a range of different physical environments through a variety of challenges.
+Through the assembly and programming of a Lego Spike Prime robot kits, students have the opportunity to investigate key Technology principles such as problem solving, motion, gears and levers.
+Students learn to adapt their robots to be able to complete tasks in a range of different physical environments through a variety of challenges.

 In Year 8 students study through a variety of Design and making activities: